safaricom/mpesa-node-library/README.md

 2. Commit your changes: `git commit -m 'Add some feature'`
 3. Push to the branch: `git push origin my-new-feature`
 4. Submit a pull request :D

+## Credits

+Made with :beer: by [Geoffrey Mureithi](http://mureithi.me)

+Any Opinions expressed in this lib/repo are mine and do not reflect any way those of Node.Js or Safaricom

+## License

+MIT